mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 Note: The accuracy of the VotingClassifier is generally higher than the individual classifiers.
 Make sure to include diverse classifiers so that models which fall prey to similar types of errors do not aggregate the errors.

 # Bootstrap Aggregation (Bagging) And Pasting
-Bootstrap Aggregation (or Bagging for short also called Parallel ensemble), is a simple and very powerful ensemble method.
+Bootstrap Aggregation (or _Bagging_ for short, also called _Parallel Ensemble_), is a simple and very powerful ensemble method.
 Ensembles are combinations of multiple diverse (potentially weak) models trained on a different set of datasets and almost always outperform the best model in the ensemble.
 It aims at producing an ensemble model that is more robust than the individual models composing it.
 The basic motivation of parallel methods is to exploit independence between the base learners since the error can be reduced dramatically by averaging.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/bagging1.png?raw=true)

-**NOTE**: It is a general procedure that can be used to __reduce the variance__ for those algorithm that have high variance such as decision trees, like classification and regression trees (CART) (Ensembling can reduce variance without increasing bias.
+**NOTE**: It is a general procedure that can be used to __reduce the variance__ for those algorithm that have high variance such as decision trees, like Classification And Regression Trees (CART) (Ensembling can reduce variance without increasing bias.
 It is however, only helpful if bias is low).

 A bootstrap sample is created with sampling with replacement, and is of equal size as the original sample.
 It is a method of data perturbation and diversity generation.
 Because trees are very sensitive to small changes in the data, building multiple trees and averaging the predictions can yield drastic improvements in predictive performance